 Despite what over-pressured sales and lead generation teams might think, this isn’t a malicious effort on management’s part.
-Management, after all, wants their teams to success, because successful prospecting leads to more sales, which leads to increased profits.
-But the fact remains that sales performance, even under the best case scenario, is often a factor of a few critical and often misunderstood metrics that are in play in almost every sales department.
+Management, after all, wants their teams to succeed, because successful prospecting leads to more sales, which leads to increased profits.
+But the fact remains that sales performance, even under the best-case scenario, is often a factor of a few critical and often misunderstood metrics that are in play in almost every sales department.

 Lead generation programs often fail because sales cycle lengths (the time from lead creation to closed deal) are almost always underestimated by management.
 We’re not talking about tightening goals a little bit in order to increase profits, we’re talking wholesale underestimation that makes lead goals (and hence, sales goals) entirely unattainable.